CZ-NIC/knot-resolver/daemon/README.rst

 .. function:: net.bufsize([udp_bufsize])

    Get/set maximum EDNS payload available.
-Default is 4096.
+Default is 1452, increase it in cases when authoritatives send large payloads over UDP and don't support TCP.
    You cannot set less than 512 (512 is DNS packet size without EDNS, 1220 is minimum size for DNSSEC) or more than 65535 octets.

    Example output: